 Looking forward to decorating your garden with beautiful yet unique flowers?
-Well, easy to maintain alliums for the garden are a beautiful go to option.
+Well, easy-to-maintain alliums for the garden are a beautiful go-to option.
 These flowering bulbs or ornamental onions look like stunning fireworks that have been frozen and delicately placed on top of stalks.
-If you do not have much time in hand for gardening, growing alliums for the garden will be best choice for you.
+If you do not have much time in hand for gardening, growing alliums for the garden will be the best choice for you.
 Alliums do not need much time to grow.
 If you have a small garden, you can easily accommodate alliums to add variety.
 Alliums do not need much place to grow and bloom over the years.
-Alliums are available in variety of colors, thus can easily add fresh and diverse color to your garden.
+Alliums are available in a variety of colors, thus can easily add fresh and diverse colors to your garden.

 Easy tips for growing alliums for the garden

-Proper time to plant for growing alliums for the garden
+The proper time to plant growing alliums in the garden

 We all know the time for planting is very important, as it determines the chances of survival.
-We usually plant daffodils, tulips and other flowering bulbs at the onset of autumn.
-So, similarly we plant alliums too at the start of autumn.
-Alliums grow well in cooler temperature.
-So, during autumn, with rainfall and cooler temperature, supported by warmth from soil, helps the allium grow better.
-In case you live in a very cold place, remember to mulch your newly planted alliums with leaves, compost or bark.
+We usually plant daffodils, tulips, and other flowering bulbs at the onset of autumn.
+So, similarly, we plant alliums too at the start of autumn.
+Alliums grow well in cooler temperatures.
+So, during autumn, rainfall and cooler temperatures, supported by warmth from the soil, help the allium grow better.
+In case you live in a very cold place, remember to mulch your newly planted alliums with leaves, compost, or bark.

-Appropriate depth to plant for growing alliums for the garden
+Appropriate depth to plant for growing alliums in the garden

-Taking care of your alliums for prosperous bloom
+Take care of your alliums for a prosperous bloom

 Alliums are well known for the very little care that they need.
 You need to lightly water your allium plants.
 Alliums do not grow in hot weather.
-Usually, cool temperature and adequate rainfall is enough for proper growth of alliums.
-So, you do not need to do much for growing alliums for the garden.
+Usually, cool temperatures and adequate rainfall are enough for the proper growth of alliums.
+So, you do not need to do much to grow alliums for the garden.

 Placing your alliums for decorating your garden

-If you are planning to decorate your garden with variety of flowers, you should add alliums to make your garden vibrant.
+If you are planning to decorate your garden with a variety of flowers, you should add alliums to make your garden vibrant.
 While planting alliums, make sure you distribute your alliums with other flower beds.
 This adds variety to monotonous flower beds.
-You can also plant your alliums in rows or along side the borders to prepare unique allium design.
+You can also plant your alliums in rows or alongside the borders to prepare a unique allium design.
 So, growing alliums for the garden is an easy way to decorate your garden and attract appreciation.

-Easy variants for growing alliums for the garden
+Easy variants for growing alliums in the garden

 Allium schubertii or Fireworks is an easy variant for growing alliums for the garden

-This short plant of 8 inches height is truly a firework for the garden.
-In this plant, each and every bloom is on a separate stem.
-So, this looks like multi-level burst of blooms which will surely attract your garden visitors’ attention.
-The bloom usually appears to be very light and airy in nature.
+This short plant of 8 inches in height is truly a firework for the garden.
+In this plant, every bloom is on a separate stem.
+So, this looks like a multi-level burst of blooms which will surely attract your garden visitors’ attention.
+The bloom usually appears to be very light and airy.
 So, this adds a naturalistic feel to your garden.
 The seed heads, also help in adding interest post the bloom.
-So, if you are looking for easy variant for growing alliums for the garden, then allium schubertii is one of the best choices.
+So, if you are looking for an easy variant for growing alliums for the garden, then allium schubertii is one of the best choices.

 Hollandicum or PURPLE SENSATION is a bright allium for decorating your garden

-Imagine a splash of violet colour in a monotonous garden.
+Imagine a splash of violet color in a monotonous garden.
 Hollandicum blooms in hundreds of purple flowers The leaves usually shrivel away as the flower starts to bloom.
-So, it appears as a violet coloured light base ball on top of a two to three feet tall stem.
+So, it appears as a violet-colored light baseball on top of a two to three feet tall stem.
 So, if looking for ideas for growing alliums for the garden, Hollandicum will surely top your list.

 Caeruleum is a Brilliant azure blue variant for growing alliums for the garden

-This brilliant azure blue is a rare colour that is not available easily in flower world.
-So, you could opt for this vibrant colour.
-You can plant this flower with other colours of pink and yellow.
+This brilliant azure blue is a rare color that is not available easily in the flower world.
+So, you could opt for this vibrant color.
+You can plant this flower with other colors of pink and yellow.
 This will surely make your garden stand out and attract attention.
-This flower usually blooms in June and July, with adequate rainfall and proper cool temperature.
+This flower usually blooms in June and July, with adequate rainfall and proper cool temperatures.
 So, with this plant, growing alliums for the garden will be easy and adventurous.

 Drumstick allium or Allium sphaerocephalon is not-a-flower-like-flower for your garden